How to Prepare for Amazon Software Development Engineering Interview?

 - Amazon conducts Bar Raiser round during onsite interview and in this round, they make sure that you as a candidate raise the bar for certain competencies, which means that you should be better than 50% of the people that are currently in that level.

 - Amazon’s interview questions/difficulty levels are less consistent vs. Google or Facebook.

 The interview procedure in Amazon kind of similar to other big tech companies so let’s discuss that…

 Sending Application: Getting a call from Amazon for an interview is not easy if you don’t have any referral.
 Your chances to get the interview call is more if you have a connection with an employee there.
 If you don’t have we highly recommend making connection with hiring managers or recruiters via LinkedIn.
 Also, focus on your CV when you are applying for the job.
 Make it short, precise because none of the recruiters has more than 15 seconds to scan a CV.
 Write down only those things you are comfortable with, do not fake anything because the interviewer can spot that easily during the interview..
 Below is the link for the guidelines of CV.

 Screening Interview: Shall we invite this candidate for the full loop?
-To filter out a lot of candidates Amazon conduct this round and this round saves a lot of time and resources of the company.
+To filter out a lot of candidates Amazon conduct this round and this round saves a lot of time and resources for the company.
 So there will be 1-2 screening rounds before the onsite interview.
-The screening round could be telephonic or you will be asked to complete a coding challenge where you need to write clean, good and bug-free code and that should be also optimized.
+The screening round could be telephonic or you will be asked to complete a coding challenge where you need to write clean, good, and bug-free code and that should be also optimized.
 This round consists of basic to medium level data structures and algorithms questions, you will have some online document to write down your code and that will be visible to your interviewer.
 It can have a 2-3 coding question.
 Below is the point to keep in mind for an online coding challenge or telephonic interview.